Prototypes: 3D Printing or Machining

 The big advantages of Machining are precision, finish, and strength.

-As above, the little white nub is a hiccup with 3D Printing.
+Going back to the white part above, the little white nub is a hiccup with 3D Printing.
 True, that would be a little hard to machine, but it would be round.
+(Though CNC machining soft rubber poses a challenge of its own.)
 Also, things like the threads of this little brass part would be near impossible to make well in 3D printing.
 Of course, the ability to accomplish it does depend on the orientation of construction and the process.

-Precision.
 Rapid prototyping is coming right along with precision, but still does not compare with machining.
-Holding tolerances in the 0.005 or below range is not yet achievable via printing.
+Holding tolerances in the 0.005 or below range is not so practical via printing.
 Yes, for some technologies in some circumstances, but not globally.
 On the other hand, machining with tolerances at 0.005 and below is common.

 Finally, there’s not much that can compare with the strength of machined prototype parts.
 As discussed in this article on CNC Parts To Take The Heat, when prototyping, machining is the choice when strength or heat are involved.

 That said, strength with machine parts is not limited to metals.
 Even in plastic — yes, machining plastic prototype parts is common.
-The prototype shown was machined because strength is a main characteristic of the needed part.
+The prototype shown (in the image being cut) was machined because strength is a main characteristic of the needed part.
 Yes, it would be easier and cheaper with 3D Printing, but the strength is not there.
 This part is 25% glass filled nylon.

 3D Printing or Machining Prototype?